knative/serving/docs/spec/normative_examples.md

 ```

 When the new revision is Ready, i.e. underlying resources are
-materialized and ready to serve, the configuration updates its
+materialized and ready to serve, the configuration (and service)
-`status.latestReadyRevisionName` status to reflect the new
+updates their `status.latestReadyRevisionName` to reflect the new
 revision.
 The route, which is configured to automatically rollout new
 revisions from the configuration, watches the configuration and is
-notified of the `latestReadyRevisionName`, and begins migrating traffic
+notified of the `latestReadyRevisionName`, and begins migrating
-to it.
-During reconciliation, traffic may be routed to both existing
+traffic to it.
+During reconciliation, traffic may be routed to both
-revision `abc` and new revision `def`:
+existing revision `abc` and new revision `def`:

 ```http
 GET /apis/elafros.dev/v1alpha1/namespaces/default/routes/my-service